3CORESec/SIEGMA/README.md

 # Rules compliance

+SIEGMA natively makes use of this script for rule format compliance check.

-To check if the rules are in the correct format and processable by SIEGMA, run following commands:
+However, to manually check if the rules are in the correct format and processable by SIEGMA, run following commands:

 ```
 cd helpers